cwgstreet/Cloud-Smoker-BBQ-Monitor/Readme.md

 ### Project Overview Document###

-A thorough project overview document can be found [here] (http://github.com/cwgstreet/Cloud-Smoker-BBQ-Monitor/blob/master/Docs/Project%20Overview.md) covering design goals, hardware, software, etc.
+A thorough project overview document can be found in the Docs folder [here] (http://github.com/cwgstreet/Cloud-Smoker-BBQ-Monitor/blob/master/Docs/Project%20Overview.md) covering design goals, hardware, software, etc.
+### Hardware###

+The Hardware folder contains Fritzing and Eagle schematics and board layouts.

+### Software###

+The Software folder contains the full CloudSmoker sketch as well as code blocks that I could individually test and hopefully re-use in future projects.

+### Images###

+Self explanitory